The Power of Micro Savings Accounts: Building Wealth One Penny at a Time

 Who Is Micro Saving For?

-Micro savings is rooted in underbanked and unbanked lower-income communities, as well as in developing nations.
+Micro savings is rooted in underbanked and unbanked lower-income communities and developing nations.
 Unbanked and underbanked are terms that describe areas where residents lack convenient access to traditional banking services or impoverished communities where residents forgo banking services altogether.

 A 2021 Federal Deposit Insurance Corporation survey of unbanked and underbanked households found that approximately 5.9 million U.S. households were unbanked, while another 18.7 million households were underbanked.
 The primary reason given for not using traditional banking services was that there simply wasn’t enough money to meet minimum balance requirements.
 Other factors include high and unpredictable fees, adverse credit, and past banking history.

-Micro saving accounts eliminate all these concerns among unbanked and underbanked households.
-They also can be a good fit for young people trying to save money for the first time and families who historically have found it challenging to put money aside.
+Micro savings accounts eliminate all these concerns among unbanked and underbanked households.
+They can also be a good fit for young people trying to save money for the first time and families who have historically found it challenging to put money aside.

 What Kind of Consumer Would Benefit Most from This Product?